dustinest/match_intersection_array_problem/README.md

 ## Multicore solutions

 Absurd as it is, but also I thought It would be cool to try to use parallel processing.
-I tried different versions, and the one which won the benchmark was [using all the CPU cores](src\main\solutions\solution\FullCpuThreadsMethod.java)
+I tried different versions, and the one which won the benchmark was [using all the CPU cores](src\main\solutions\solution\FullCpuThreadsMethod.java).
+If the arrays provided for each thread were too small or too large the program got slower.
+So, I used size as 1000 for each core.
+This means that the method creates 1000 threads with 1000 runnables.

 # I created a main test program